How Robyn and Jess saved each other

 “Jess has played an integral part in my life to get me to this point and I love her unconditionally.”

-To anyone thinking about getting a new dog, Haughey said think seriously about saving a dog from the animal shelter.
+To anyone contemplating getting a new dog, Haughey said think seriously about saving a dog from the animal shelter.

 "That love, care and affection is repaid in abundance by the dogs and can greatly enrich people’s lives.”